Workflows

 Automate your conversation management with visual, drag-and-drop workflows that trigger on events and take action automatically.

-Think of workflows as "if this happens, then do that" — but with the power to chain together multiple steps, add conditions, wait for the right moment, and even connect to external services.
+Think "if this happens, then do that" — with the power to chain steps, branch on conditions, wait for the right moment, and call external services.

-- Route conversations automatically — Assign incoming messages to the right team member or AI persona based on channel, message content, or labels
+- Route conversations — assign incoming messages to the right teammate or AI persona based on channel, content, or labels

-- Organize conversations — Add or remove labels, star important conversations, and resolve completed ones
+- Organize conversations — add or remove labels, star important ones, resolve the finished

-- Extract insights — Use AI to automatically extract labels, sentiment, and custom field values from messages
+- Extract insights — use the AI agent to auto-extract labels, sentiment, and custom field values

-- Connect external services — Call external APIs to trigger actions in your other tools
+- Connect external services — call your other tools through their APIs

 The Workflows page